Skip to content

 These agents enhance issue and pull request workflows:

-The Issue Monster became our task dispatcher for AI agents - it assigns one issue at a time to Copilot agents, preventing the chaos of parallel work on the same codebase.
+The Issue Monster is the task dispatcher - it assigns issues to the GitHub platform’s asynchronous Copilot coding agent one at a time.
+It doesn’t create PRs itself, but enables every other agent’s work by feeding them tasks.
+This prevents the chaos of parallel work on the same codebase.

 Issue and PR management workflows don’t replace GitHub’s features; they enhance them, removing ceremony and making collaboration feel smoother.